medic/cht-docs/content/en/apps/features/targets/_index.md

 Additionally, each widget can have a goal.
 If a goal is set, the widgets have conditional color styling to show whether a goal is unmet (red) or met (green) based on configured rules.
 There can be a mix of widget types on a Target page that are displayed with or without goals.

-Each element of a widget is configurable, including: text, icon, presence of a goal, value of a goal, and time frame.

 <br clear="all">